 SAT, PSAT, and ACT Test Prep Tutoring

-I am passionate about SAT and PSAT Prep, and I am positive I can improve your child's official test score (not just improve his or her score on my own practice tests!).
+I have been tutoring SAT and PSAT Prep a very long time, and I am almost positive I can improve your child's official test score.

 There are few things in life that are important and can be learned in only several weeks.
 SAT prep is one of those things.
 There are tricks to SAT prep.
 Most of what your child has learned in high school in NOT on the SAT or PSAT.
 You might be surprised how focused the SAT is on just a few topics, topics which very few students cover thoroughly in school.
 And fortunately I can teach them some important reading, writing, and math rules which will help them not only on the SAT and ACT, but also in college.

 The SAT is serious business.
 A great SAT score can get your child into the college or university of his or her choice, and it can save you a lot of money.
 How?
 Colleges and universities want the brightest students (they think the SAT is a very good indicator of intelligence), so they give merit scholarships in order to lure great young minds.
 For example, one student of mine had a good, solid academic record and leadership experience.
 She had a good SAT score but with some tutoring, got a great SAT score.
 She ended up getting an $80,000 merit scholarship to the college of her choice (she also got financial aid).